Mixed Voltage Angle and Frequency Droop Control for Transient Stability of Interconnected Microgrids with Loss of PMU Measurements: Secondary Control Synthesis

 Theorem \ref{thm:design} provides control design equations to ensure local stability of the nonlinear switched system \eqref{nonlinear_switched}, based on its linearized model \eqref{linear switched system}.
-This result extends our earlier state-feedback control design \cite{agarwal2017feedback} for passivity ($Q_j=0, R_j=0,S_j=\frac{1}{2}I$, $j \in \Sigma^{|\mathcal{V}|}$) to a an output-feedback design to ensure the more general property of $QSR$-dissipativity.
 Note that the assumption that $B_j^{(1)}$ has full column rank implies that all inputs affect the output in a linearly independent manner, that is, there are no redundant control inputs.
-This assumption is sufficiently general since redundant control inputs, if present, can be combined to achieve full column rank. \begin{remark} We make the following comments about the proposed control synthesis. \begin{itemize} \item[(i)] The design equations in \eqref{control_lmi} are provided in the form of LMIs, rather than the nonlinear matrix inequalities typically encountered in dissipativity-based designs for nonlinear switched systems \cite{li2016dissipativity,pang2016incremental}. \item[(ii)] Note that the results in Section \ref{sec:design} are more generally applicable to any nonlinear switched system, and not restricted to interconnected microgrids of the form \eqref{nonlinear_switched}. \item[(iii)] The linear controllers in \eqref{gain} can be easily implemented using battery energy storage systems (BESS) \cite{zhang2016transient}. \end{itemize} \end{remark}
+This assumption is sufficiently general since redundant control inputs, if present, can be combined to achieve full column rank.

+\begin{remark} We make the following comments about the proposed control synthesis. \begin{itemize} \item[(i)] The constraints on the sparsity structure of matrices $V_j$ and $U_j$ in \eqref{pass_lmi2} guarantee that the secondary controller gain matrix designed using the results in Theorem \ref{thm:design} is distributed, wherein each microgrid only uses output measurements from its immediate neighbors, thereby reducing the communication overhead. \item[(i)] The design equations in \eqref{control_lmi} are provided in the form of LMIs, rather than the nonlinear matrix inequalities typically encountered in dissipativity-based designs for nonlinear switched systems \cite{li2016dissipativity}\cite{pang2016incremental}. \item[(ii)] Note that the results in Section \ref{sec:design} are more generally applicable to any nonlinear switched system, and not restricted to interconnected microgrids of the form \eqref{nonlinear_switched}. \end{itemize} \end{remark}